NorthernMan54/homebridge-alexa/README.md

 ## Known Issues

 * ~~'There was a problem' displayed in the Amazon Alexa App.
 This is a known issue, and will be resolved during the beta.~~
+* ~~Blinds are not currently supported~~

 * Colours not currently supported
-* ~~Blinds are not currently supported~~
+* All homebridge PIN's in your setup need to be set to the same value.

 # Previous version of homebridge-alexa